Building Better Connections

 When the discomforting emotions of connection arise, when we feel fear, anger, and shame, do we respectfully engage, or use all means necessary to soothe the inner disruptions?
 These are the magical moments for building a relationship or destroying connection.
 These are the moments that build trust or shamefully misuse our privilege of intimate knowledge.

-Six Ways to Build Better Connections Relationships
+Six Ways to Build Better Connections in Relationships

 For many, the connections are difficult, demanding unfamiliar action in the face of the fears of abandonment and hurt.
 There are steps we can take to assist in moving closer and connecting with those we love.
 If we wait until we are satisfied in our relationship demands before inching forward, we will starve the growing bonds and they will wither and die.